 You could be owed £1,000s in compensation if Providence Capital mis-sold your Pension Transfer.

-Many customers were informed by Providence Capital to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Providence Capital did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many consumers were informed by Providence Capital to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Providence Capital did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Providence Capital promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Providence Capital.

-Were you mis-informed by Providence Capital about Transferring your pension?
+Were you mis-told by Providence Capital about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Providence Capital if any of the following reasons for complaint are relevant to you:
+You may have been mis-sold your Pension Transfer by Providence Capital if any of the following comments are relevant to you:

-- I was encouraged or mis-advised by Providence Capital to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-told by Providence Capital to transfer my workplace pension regardless of it not being in my best interest.

 - I was not told or given information by Providence Capital about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not informed or informed by Providence Capital that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not advised or advised by Providence Capital that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.